CAMBI-tech/BciPy/bcipy/simulator/demo/README.md

 - evidence values for symbols in inquiry should be degraded

-Note that the progress method (`preview_inquiry_progress_method` parameter) doesn't matter if it is set to "press to accept" or "press to skip", since the ButtonDataProcessor interprets this and outputs a 1.0 for inquiries that should be supported and 0.0 for those that shouldn't.
+Note that the progress method (`preview_inquiry_progress_method` parameter) doesn't matter if it is set to "press to accept" or "press to skip", since the SwitchDataProcessor interprets this and outputs a 1.0 for inquiries that should be supported and 0.0 for those that shouldn't.

 ### Limitations